RachGriff/newsBitz-backEnd/README.md

 ## Northcoders news

+Here is the link to the Northcoders news api: https://peaceful-temple-55135.herokuapp.com

 An API to serve news articles on a range of topics.
 These articles have comments associated with them, and user information linked to these comments.
 Up and down votes can be added to the articles and comments.

 ## Getting Started